getodk/central-backend/docs/database.md

 >This document is strictly intended for the developers who want to contribute to ODK central source code.
 If you are looking to integrate with ODK Central or automate your workflow, please refer to [API documentation](https://odkcentral.docs.apiary.io/#) or [pyODK](https://github.com/getodk/pyodk).

-ODK Central uses Postgresql database to store information.
+ODK Central uses PostgreSQL database to store information.

 **Code Style & Preference:**
 - Table names are lower snake case and pluralized